 Other domestically-grown superfoods worth mentioning include pasture-raised eggs, nettles, milk kefir, bee pollen/Royal jelly, cranberries, pomegranates, pecans, cinnamon, cloves, and more!
 With so many nutrient-dense choices available close to home at a decent price, you really don’t need to eat exotic foods to maintain optimal health.
 So, save your money and the planet by eating right, right from home!

-More information about how imported, specialty foods like quinoa or açai harm people and planet: The Super Cost of Superfoods
+More information about how imported, specialty foods like quinoa or açai harm people and planet: The Environmental Cost of Superfoods

 DOWNLOAD YOUR FREE E-BOOK